clopca/cdk-vpclattice-alpha/API.md

 ```

 - *Type:* <a href="#cdk-vpclattice-alpha.IServiceNetwork">IServiceNetwork</a>
-- *Default:* will not assocaite with any serviceNetwork.
+- *Default:* will not associate with any serviceNetwork.

 ServiceNetwork to associate with.